bilibili/flv.js/README.md

 This project relies on [Media Source Extensions][], and inspired by [hls.js][].

 ### Overview
 A JavaScript library which implements Flash Video(FLV) format playback in HTML5 video.
-It works by tramsmuxing FLV file stream into ISO BMFF (Fragmented MP4) segments, then feed mp4 segments into browser through [Media Source Extensions][] API.
+It works by transmuxing FLV file stream into ISO BMFF (Fragmented MP4) segments, then feed mp4 segments into browser through [Media Source Extensions][] API.

 flv.js is written in [ECMAScript 6][], and transpiled into ECMAScript 5 by [Babel Compiler][], bundled with [Browserify][].